 In order to ensure that the author can safely enforce claims due to an infringement of his rights, German (copyright) law grants various claims for information against the infringer and, under certain circumstances, also against third parties.
-These claims for information are not independent claims, but merely claims that are ancillary to others.
+These claims for information are not independent claims, but merely claims that are added in addition to others.

-§ 101 Abs.
-1 UrhG: Copyright claim for information against the infringer
+§ Section 101 (1) UrhG: Copyright claim for information against the infringer

-First of all, Section 101 para.
-1 sentence 1 UrhG grants the author a claim for information against the infringer.
+First of all, Section 101 (1) sentence 1 UrhG grants the author a claim for information against the infringer.
 The prerequisite for this is an infringement of rights on a commercial scale.

-According to the legislator’s reasoning, such an extent exists if the infringements are carried out for the purpose of obtaining a direct or indirect economic or commercial advantage.
+According to the legislator’s explanatory memorandum, such an extent exists if the infringements are carried out for the purpose of obtaining a direct or indirect economic or commercial advantage.
 According to Section 101 para.
-1 sentence 2 UrhG, not only the number but also the severity of the infringement plays a role.
+1 sentence 2 UrhG, not only the number but also the severity of the infringement plays a role in the assessment of such a case.
 For example, in cases of file sharing, not only the number but also the size of the files made available must be taken into account.
 If, for example, an entire film has been uploaded, this indicates a commercial scale of the infringement.
-If only short excerpts of the film were made available, this is unlikely to be the case.
+If only short excerpts of the film were provided, this should not be the case.

 However, case law has not yet agreed on fixed categories of infringements on a commercial scale.
-Furthermore, it applies different standards of assessment in some cases.
-Enforcing the right to information against the infringer under Section 101 para.
-1 UrhG can therefore be quite difficult in practice.
+In addition, it sometimes applies different standards of assessment.
+Enforcing the right to information against the infringer under Section 101 (1) UrhG can therefore be quite difficult in practice.

-§ 101 Abs.
-2 UrhG: Right to information against non-infringers
+§ Section 101 (2) UrhG: Right to information against non-infringers

-In addition, the author is entitled to information from third parties pursuant to Section 101 para.
-2 sentence 1 UrhG, the author is also entitled to information from third parties who are not themselves infringers.
+In addition, the author is entitled to information from third parties who are not themselves infringers in accordance with Section 101 (2) sentence 1 UrhG.
 This includes persons who

 - are in possession of infringing copies,